Toscan0/Toscan0/README.md

 <br />
 <br />

 > These are the most recently tools and languages used.
-But i have more in my toolbox :stuck_out_tongue:
+But I have more in my toolbox :stuck_out_tongue:

 # Connect with me